incredible-phoenix246/z-project/README.md

 # Commit Standards

-## Branches

-- **dev** -> pr this branch for everything `frontend` related
-- **main** -> **dont touch** this branch, this is what is running in production.

 ## Contributions

-zuriportfolio is open to contributions, but I recommend creating an issue or replying in a comment to let us know what you are working on first that way we don't overwrite each other.
+Project Z is open to contributions, but I recommend creating an issue or replying in a comment to let us know what you are working on first that way we don't overwrite each other.

 ## Contribution Guidelines